Classes Taught by Vicky Newman, MS, RDN

 Food for Thought — Healing Foods to Savor

 Learn the right balance of foods to maximize your health and energy level through an anti-inflammatory, low glycemic load eating plan.
-Practical tips will be provided for maximizing intake of foods that support your body’s immune and detoxification systems.
-Practical guidelines are provided to minimize exposure to environmental toxins and you will learn how to maximize your fiber intake, and balance your fats to support your health and well-being.
+Practical tips will be provided for maximizing intake of foods that support your body’s immune and detoxification systems, while minimizing exposure to environmental toxins.
+You will learn how to maximize your fiber intake, and balance your fats to support your health and well-being.
 Emphasis will be on adding to your enjoyment of food, while supporting your health and a more sustainable environment.